String Quartet No. 12 (Beethoven): Reception

 The Schuppanzigh Quartet premiered Op.
-127 on March 6, 1825.
+127 on 6 March 1825.
 Few people were moved as the performance was regarded as a failure.
 Its first listeners described it as incomprehensible.
-Joseph Bohm, first violinist of the Bohm Quartet, reported: "When Beethoven learned of this—for he was not present at the performance—he became furious and let both performers and the public in for some harsh words."
+Joseph Böhm, first violinist of the Böhm Quartet, reported: "When Beethoven learned of this—for he was not present at the performance—he became furious and let both performers and the public in for some harsh words."
 Op.
-127's premiere was scheduled for a concert on January 23, 1825, but the quartet was still unfinished at this time.
+127's premiere was scheduled for a concert on 23 January 1825, but the quartet was still unfinished at this time.
 Op.
 95 was substituted for it instead.
 Op.
-127's next scheduled performance was on March 6, 1825.
-On February 8, Schuppanzigh asked Beethoven how the quartet was going as the quartet hadn't had any rehearsals yet.
+127's next scheduled performance was on 6 March 1825.
+On 8 February, Ignaz Schuppanzigh asked Beethoven how the quartet was going as the quartet had not had any rehearsals yet.
 The quartet ended up with only two weeks for rehearsal.
-After the premiere, Schuppanzigh wrote to Beethoven saying he didn't want to present it until it was perfect.
+After the premiere, Schuppanzigh wrote to Beethoven saying he did not want to present it until it was perfect.